jethrodaniel/sqlite_extensions-uuid/README.md

 - `uuid_str(X)` - convert a UUID X into a well-formed UUID string
 - `uuid_blob(X)` - convert a UUID X into a 16-byte blob

-In a rails app:
+For example, in a rails app:

 ```ruby
 ActiveRecord::Base.connection.execute("select uuid_str(uuid())")
 #=> [{"uuid_str(uuid())"=>"56392d30-a2cf-47b9-895a-f8c1a1677bfc"}]
 ```

-For more information, see the extension's [source code](https://sqlite.org/src/file/ext/misc/uuid.c?t=version-3.46.1).
+For more information about the extension itself, see the extension's [source code](https://sqlite.org/src/file/ext/misc/uuid.c?t=version-3.46.1).

-## Design
+## How it works

 This gem compiles SQLite's uuid extension into a shared library using Ruby's native-gem functionality.

-It doesn't actually compile a Ruby native extension, it just uses the ruby extension process to compile the SQLite library.
+It doesn't _actually_ compile a Ruby native extension, it just uses the ruby extension process to compile the SQLite UUID library.

-It then exposes a method (`SqliteExtensions::UUID.to_path`) which returns the location of that shared library, which can be passed to [sqlite3](https://github.com/sparklemotion/sqlite3-ruby)'s `load_extension` method.
+It then exposes a method, `SqliteExtensions::UUID.to_path`, which returns the location of that shared library.

-For Rails, it also exposes a [railtie](https://api.rubyonrails.org/v7.2/classes/Rails/Railtie.html) (via `require: "sqlite_extensions/uuid/rails"`) that patches Rails' [configure_connection](https://github.com/rails/rails/blob/v8.0.0.rc1/activerecord/lib/active_record/connection_adapters/sqlite3_adapter.rb#L815) method for the SQLite adapter, so that all SQLite database connections load the extension.

-This doesn't scale well to supporting multiple SQLite extensions, but works fine if all you need is the UUID extension.

-Ideally, Rails will eventually provide an official way to configure the SQLite connection, at which point we can migrate the railtie to that approach.
+This can be passed to [sqlite3](https://github.com/sparklemotion/sqlite3-ruby) in `Database.new(extensions: [])` or `Database#load_extension`.

 ## Development